 Our financial results are presented as two reportable segments: Retail and Foodservice.
 Costs that are directly attributable to either Retail or Foodservice are charged directly to the appropriate segment.
 Costs that are deemed to be indirect, excluding corporate expenses and other unusual significant transactions, are allocated to the two reportable segments using a reasonable methodology that is consistently applied.
 We evaluate our segments based on net sales and operating income.
+Our Chief Operating Decision Maker ("CODM"), in order to drive enhanced accountability and transparency throughout our organization, initiated a review of functional costs that have historically been part of the indirect costs allocated to our two reportable segments.
+This review was completed as part of our preparation for our upcoming enterprise resource planning system implementation.
+As a result of this review, our CODM identified certain support functions that would be more appropriately presented within corporate expenses to facilitate the management of the business, including assessing segment performance and allocating resources.
+These changes were effective July 1, 2020.
+All historical information has been retroactively conformed to the current presentation.
+These changes had no effect on previously reported consolidated net sales, gross profit, operating income, net income or earnings per share.

 Retail - The vast majority of the products we sell in the Retail segment are sold through sales personnel, food brokers and distributors in the United States.
 We have placement of products in grocery produce departments through our refrigerated salad dressings, vegetable dips and fruit dips.
 Our flatbread products and sprouted grain bakery products are generally placed in the specialty bakery/deli section of the grocery store.
-We also have products typically marketed in the shelf-stable section of the grocery store, which include salad dressing, slaw dressing and croutons.
+We also have products typically marketed in the shelf-stable section of the grocery store, which include salad dressings, slaw dressing, sauces and croutons.
 Within the frozen food section of the grocery store, we sell yeast rolls, garlic breads and mini stuffed bagels.

 Foodservice - The vast majority of the products we sell in the Foodservice segment are sold through sales personnel, food brokers and distributors in the United States.
 Most of the products we sell in the Foodservice segment are custom-formulated and include salad dressings, sandwich and dipping sauces, frozen breads and yeast rolls.
 The majority of our Foodservice sales are products sold under private label to restaurants.
 We also manufacture and sell various branded Foodservice products to distributors.
-Finally, within this segment, we sell other roll products under a transitional co-packing arrangement resulting from the Omni acquisition.
+Finally, within this segment, we sold other roll products under a temporary supply agreement resulting from the Omni acquisition.
+The temporary supply agreement was terminated effective October 31, 2020.

 As many of our products are similar between our two segments, our procurement, manufacturing, warehousing and distribution activities are substantially integrated across our operations in order to maximize efficiency and productivity.
-Consequently, we do not prepare, and our Chief Operating Decision Maker does not review, separate balance sheets for the reportable segments.
+Consequently, we do not prepare, and our CODM does not review, separate balance sheets for the reportable segments.
 As such, our external reporting does not include the presentation of identifiable assets, payments for property additions or depreciation and amortization by reportable segment.